kddayhoff/Route-404/README.md

 * <a href="#license">License</a>

 ### **Description**:
-This application will allow a user to create a travel bucket-list along with a travel journal/tracker.
+This application will allow a user to create a travel log using their destination of choice.

 ### <h3 id="usage">**User Story**:</h3>
 ```
 1. User 1